Blue Green Algae

 These bacteria grow naturally in marine and freshwater systems.
 They thrive in dams, rivers, reservoirs, lakes and even in hot springs.
 These bacteria normally look green and sometimes turns blue when scum are dying.
 Almost all species of these bacteria are buoyant and float on the water surface and forms floating mats.

 The accumulation of these algae is termed as ‘blooms’.
 These blooms discolour the water and produce unpleasant taste and odour.
-They affect fish population and reduces water quality.
+They affect the fish population and reduces water quality.
 The decomposition of these blooms deplete the oxygen and triggers the killing of fish.

 Examples of cyanobacteria: Nostoc, Oscillatoria, Spirulina, Microcystis, Anabaena.

 Favourable Conditions for the Growth of Blue-Green Algae

 - When nutrient levels specifically Phosphorus and Nitrogen are sufficiently available in the water.

 - When the ratio of the concentration of nitrogen to phosphorus is low.

 - When water is still and there is low turbulence.

 - When the weather condition of the region is stable

 - When there is warm weather (although these live in cooler conditions also)

 How Do Blue Green Algae Grow?